berksudan/Distributed-Environment-Installation-Guide/3 - Spark Installation/guide.md

 ```

 ## 3.2.
 Download & Install Spark 2.4
 - Go to https://downloads.apache.org/spark and find the current 2.4 release.
-At the time this document was written (June 25, 2020), Hadoop's version 2.4 was in the 5th sub-version and 6th sub-version.
+At the time this document was written (June 25, 2020), Spark's version 2.4 was in the 5th sub-version and 6th sub-version.
 We will choose _version 2.4.5_ in this tutorial.

 ![SS-2-1](./screenshots/2_download_install_spark/1.png)
 - We will download Spark in *Master* first and then transfer Spark files to slaves.
 In ***master machine***, download, untar & move Spark files using command-line and copy Spark files to remote slaves: